Private walking tour in the historic centre of Utrecht

 Utrecht, our educational and fun day trip, is situated some 30 KM southeast of Amsterdam.
 It was founded in the middle ages on the remains of a Roman military station.
 The beauty of the city center is the result of many centuries of organic growth.
 It boasts a well-preserved group of canals and ancient canal houses, which includes one mediaeval castle like building.

 Utrecht is the key religious center of Catholicism in the Netherlands, and it still is the seat of the Roman Catholic archbishop.
-Right in the center we find the large Duomo (Dom) with its 110 meter high tower - and close by we find the most important museum of Christianity in the Netherlands.
-Named Catharijne convent, it shows objects from various religious branches in well designed spacious galleries.
+Right in the center we find the large Cathedral / Duomo (Dom) with its 110 meter high tower - and close by we find the most important museum of Christianity in the Netherlands.
+Named Catharijne convent, it exhibits objects from various religious branches in well designed spacious galleries.

-Unique in the Netherlands, the water table of the central canal in town is on a level way down from street level because of the low natural water table, so that wharf and storage facilities have been built under street level, to the left and right of the main canal.
+Uniquely in the Netherlands, the water table of the central canal in town is on a level way down from street level because of the low natural water table, so that wharf and storage facilities have been built under street level, to the left and right of the main canal.
 This has also resulted in an area with many sideway cafes and restaurants down by the water.

 For those in love with the art of painting we will visit the Centraal Museum.